 Have a truly green Devon holiday

 Your holiday lets us farm the land around the eco lodges for wildlife

-And that’s Wheatland Farm’s primary aim, alongside offering you quality low carbon holidays.
+And that’s Wheatland Farm’s primary aim, alongside offering you quality eco friendly holidays.
 These twin goals guide all our business decisions.

 Wheatland Farm has won many awards for sustainable tourism.
 We run the whole farm for wildlife, and one third of it, Popehouse Moor, is a Site of Special Scientific Interest for its culm grassland habitats and rare plants and animals.
 We use traditional management techniques here in consultation with Natural England and the Devon Wildlife Trust.
 We take great care over the environmental impact of both the business and our own lifestyles.

 By holidaying in the eco lodges you help make this countryside management financially viable – Thank you!